 Try the Abdominal Lift when:

-- In early labor or Late, if baby is not IN the pelvis.
+In labor, if baby is not IN the pelvis.
 Do this with contractions for ten in a row.

 - Labor contractions are frequent enough that you can predict when another is coming.

 - Labor contractions have not been increasing in strength.

 - Labor contractions might be really strong but baby remains high in or above the pelvis.

 - Back labor might be the reason you try this.
 It can resolve back labor when it’s because baby can’t get in the brim.

 The Abdominal Lift and Tuck will encourage labor contractions to be closer together and get stronger when they have been at one strength for a long time (or dilation is not increasing), or in the presence of achy back labor.
 Either way, the resulting flexion of baby’s head will improve the labor progress and relieve the back ache.
 It can be used in latent or prelabor.
 The Abdominal Lift can be used to get active labor underway.

 - Don’t bother doing this with a labor that is progressing normally.
 Normal labor progress is when your labor moves along with contractions getting stronger and closer every few or several contractions.